wickhama09/StudentDB/README.md

 Author
 ---

 This Visual Basic project was created by Anthony Wickham.
-The project was completed on March 27, 2016.
+The project is still in development as of April 20, 2017.